danrot/master-thesis/03_implementation.md

 The loop iterates over all properties of the node, and immediately skips the ones already existing on the frozen node using the `continue` keyword.

-Afterwards the `onParentVersion` attributes matters again.
-This time the property is removed when this attribute has a value of `COPY`, `VERSION` or `ABORT`.
-If the property has an `onParentVersion` of `IGNORE` no changes have to be made, so it is not handled in this method at all.
+Afterwards, the `onParentVersion` attributes is of importance again.
+This time the property is removed if this attribute has a value of `COPY`, `VERSION` or `ABORT`.
+If the property has an `onParentVersion` of `IGNORE`, no changes have to be made, so it is not handled in this method at all.
 But two more values are currently not implemented.
-On `INITIALIZE` the value of the property is set to the default value of the property.
+On `INITIALIZE`, the value of the property is set to the default value of the property.
 Optionally there can be some implementation specific changes if the `onParentVersion` attribute has a value of `COMPUTE`, therefore the implementation of this values is not completely necessary.

 When the properties are successfully restored, the same will happen for the child nodes.
-Unfortunately the handling of the nodes could not be implemented 100% correct, because it is currently not possible to get the node type definition of a node.
+Unfortunately, the handling of the nodes could not be implemented 100% correct, because it is currently not possible to get the node type definition of a node.
 And without the node type definition it is not possible to get the `onParentVersion` attribute of the child nodes, which is required